-- When you change the encryption status of the external user disk, the device automatically formats the disk and all traffic logs, snapshots, and packet capture data are erased.
-On large, external CFast disks (32 GB or more), it can take 40 seconds or more to complete disk format and encryption operations. - The system master key encrypts and decrypts the external user disk.
+- The SSD slot is only active if an SSD module is present when the device powers on. - When you change the encryption status of the external user disk, the device automatically formats the disk and all traffic logs, snapshots, and packet capture data are erased.
+On large, external CFast disks (32 GB or more), it can take 40 seconds or more to complete disk format and encryption operations.

+• The system master key encrypts and decrypts the external user disk.
 AES encryption with a RIPEMD160 hash is used for the encryption.
 To access the contents of an encrypted external user disk from a different device, for example to restore a snapshot, the same master key must also be set on the device.

-- Unmount Unmount the external user disk. - Mount Mount the external disk and enable the device to automatically mount the disk on boot. - Insert (TXE Series devices only) Hot plug replacement and rescan of the external user disk.
-Run before mounting.
+- Unmount Unmount the external user disk. - Mount Mount the external disk and enable the device to automatically mount the disk on boot. - Format Format the external user disk. - · Encryption Enable Enable encryption on the external user disk.